MatheuZSecurity/matheuzsecurity.github.io/content/hacking/bypassing-elastic.md

 The key insight: we sort by length descending to prevent partial matches.
 For example, if we have both hook_kill and hook_kill_ex, we must replace hook_kill_ex first to avoid breaking it into sys_abc_handler_ex.

-# Evasion Technique 3: Module Fragmentation
+# Evasion Technique 2: Module Fragmentation

-### The Problem
+## The Problem

-EDR solutions scan loaded kernel modules in both memory and on-disk.
+EDR solutions scan loaded kernel modules primarily on disk.
 A monolithic .ko file presents a single attack surface that's easy to analyze:

-- Signature scanning of the entire module
+- Signature scanning of the entire module on disk
 - Static analysis of ELF structure
 - Symbol table enumeration
+- String pattern detection (including "GPL", "kallsyms_lookup_name", etc.)

-### The Solution: Fragment + XOR Encoding + In-Memory Loading
+## The Solution: Fragment + XOR Encoding + Ephemeral In-Memory Loading

 We split the compiled module into encrypted chunks that are only reassembled in memory during loading.
-This technique breaks static analysis while maintaining functionality.
+This technique breaks static disk-based analysis while maintaining functionality.

+### How This Evades Detection

+The evasion works through a **multi-layered approach**:

+1. **Disk-Based YARA Evasion:** XOR encoding breaks string signatures in stored fragments
+2. **Ephemeral Reconstruction:** The complete module exists in plaintext only briefly in a temporary memfd
+3. **Self-Hiding Post-Load:** The rootkit immediately conceals itself after loading

+**Important Technical Note:** After XOR decoding during the load process, strings like "GPL" and "kallsyms_lookup_name" are restored to plaintext in memory.
+However, Elastic's YARA rules primarily scan **files on disk**, not ephemeral memory structures.
+The combination of:
+- XOR-encoded fragments on disk (unreadable to YARA)
+- Millisecond-duration plaintext in anonymous memfd (difficult to scan)
+- Immediate self-hiding after module load (invisible to subsequent analysis)

+...creates an effective evasion without requiring permanent string obfuscation in memory.

-#### Fragmentation Pipeline:
+### Fragmentation Pipeline:
 ```python
 def fragment(self, chunk_size: int = 65536, encode: bool = True) -> List[bytes]:
     """